armadaproject/armada/docs/scheduler.md

 # Scheduler

 This document outlines the proposed Armada scheduler.
-The existing scheduler will be deprecated in favour of the one described here sometime during 2022.
+The existing scheduler will be deprecated in favour of the one described here during 2022.
 This is work in progress; everything herein is subject to change.

-The purpose this new scheduler is to improve fairness and throughput, and to more effectively schedule large and distributed jobs.
+The purpose this new scheduler is to improve fairness and throughput, to more effectively schedule large and distributed jobs, and to provide a way of running systems with dynamically changing resource requirements (e.g., Spark clusters) via Armada.

 ## Armada architecture

 Armada consists of the Armada server and one or more Kubernetes worker clusters.
 Each worker cluster consists of a large number of nodes responsible for executing tasks and is managed by a process referred to as the Armada executor.
 Jobs are submitted to the Armada server, where they are queued until being handed off to an executor, which assigns them to nodes.

-Armada uses a two-stage scheduling approach, consisting of a top-level scheduler (part of the server), and a set of per-cluster schedulers- one per executor.
+Armada uses a two-stage scheduling approach, consisting of a top-level scheduler (which is part of the server), and a set of per-cluster schedulers- one per executor.
 The top-level scheduler is responsible for assigning jobs to executors and the per-cluster schedulers are responsible for assigning those jobs to nodes.
 This two-stage approach allows the scheduler to manage very large numbers of nodes.
 We refer to the top-level scheduler simply as "the scheduler".

 Each job is a member of exactly one job queue (e.g., corresponding to a particular user) and has a priority associated with it, i.e., each job has associated with it a tuple `(queue, priority)`.
 The job of the scheduler is to decide in what order to schedule jobs to worker clusters.